nf-core/modules/README.md

 ## Using existing modules

-We have written a helper command in the nf-core/tools package that allows you to install any module present in the `software/` directory of this repository.
+We have written a helper command in the `nf-core/tools` package that allows you to install any module present in the `software/` directory of this repository:

-1. [Install](https://github.com/nf-core/tools#installation) the latest version of nf-core/tools (`>=1.10.2`)
+1. [Install](https://github.com/nf-core/tools#installation) the latest version of `nf-core/tools` (`>=1.10.2`)
-2. List the available modules
+2. List the available modules:

     ```console
     $ nf-core modules list